Born Free: Sequels and spinoffs

 The book Born Free (1960) was followed by two other books, Living Free (1961) and Forever Free (1963).
 A film sequel titled Living Free was directed by Jack Couffer and released in 1972.
 While deriving its name from the second book, the film was based on the third book in the series.
-It starred Susan Hampshire and Nigel Davenport as Joy and George Adamson although the film was not as well-received as its predecessor.
+It starred Susan Hampshire and Nigel Davenport as Joy and George Adamson.
+The film was not as well-received as its predecessor.

 A documentary follow-up to Born Free, titled The Lions Are Free, was directed by James Hill and Bill Travers and released in 1969.
 The film follows Born Free actor Bill Travers as he journeys to a remote area in Kenya to visit George Adamson, and several of Adamson's lion friends.

 In 1974, a 13-episode American television series was broadcast by NBC, titled Born Free, starring Diana Muldaur and Gary Collins as Joy and George Adamson.
 The series was later followed by the 1996 television film Born Free: A New Adventure directed by Tommy Lee Wallace and starring Linda Purl and Chris Noth.
 Joy and George Adamson do not appear as the main characters in the story.
 It spawned a TV series in 1998, but none of the episodes aired in the U.S.

 To Walk with Lions (1999), directed by Carl Schultz, depicts the last years of George Adamson's life as seen through the eyes of his assistant, Tony Fitzjohn.
 George is portrayed by Richard Harris, and Honor Blackman makes a brief appearance as Joy.

-On 28 September 2010 BBC Four ran a number of programs to mark the 50th anniversary of the publishing of the book, Italic textBorn Free.
-These included a new one hour documentary entitled 'The Born Free Legacy'.
-It explores the story behind the book 'Born Free' about the lives of Joy and George Adamson with the orphaned lion cub Elsa.
-It then looks at the huge impact the book, and the subsequent 1966 movie had on the growing wildlife conservation movement.
-It includes archive footage and clips of interviews with the Adamson's as well as various contributions from people including Virginia McKenna, Tony Fitzjohn (George Adamson's long time assistant) and Sir David Attenborough.
+On 28 September 2010 BBC Four ran a number of programmes to mark the 50th anniversary of the publishing of the book Born Free.
+These included a new one-hour documentary entitled The Born Free Legacy.
+It explores the story behind the book Born Free about the lives of Joy and George Adamson with the orphaned lion cub Elsa.
+It then looks at the huge impact the book, and the subsequent 1966 movie, had on the growing wildlife conservation movement.
+It includes archive footage and clips of interviews with the Adamsons, as well as various contributions from people including Virginia McKenna, Tony Fitzjohn (George Adamson's long time assistant) and Sir David Attenborough.

 On 1 February 2011 the long running BBC series Natural World broadcast episode 10 of series 29 which was entitled 'Elsa: The Lioness that Changed the World'.
 This episode, narrated by actor Richard Armitage, looked back at Elsa's life and legacy, and the work done by George Adamson to rehabilitate lions into the wild following the making of the Born Free film.
 A slightly shortened version of this episode, this time narrated by the conservationist Chris Morgan, under the title Elsa's Legacy: The Born Free Story was also shown as part of the Nature TV series, released on PBS stations in January 2011.